-Gable roofs have been employed in temples from the early days of ancient Greece.
+Gable roofs, including the peaked roof or side gable roof, have been employed in temples from the early days of ancient Greece.
 Since then, gable roofs have been regarded as an architectural standard in northern Europe and America.

 Front-gabled buildings were the norm in German city streets during the mediaeval gothic period.
 Side-gabled buildings became prominent throughout the Renaissance period, during the 14th and 17th centuries, and were influenced by Italian architecture.

 Front-gabled houses became common in America between the early 1800s and 1920.
 Solar panels can also be installed more easily on gable roofs.